goatmatics/DataDrivenNepal/polls-config.md

 ---

-## Poll 9: Electoral System
+## Poll 9: Preferred Executive System
 **Category:** Electoral System
+**Question:** If implementing direct elections for the executive, which option would you prefer?

+**Options:**
+- Directly elected Prime Minister with ceremonial President as head.
+(30%)
+- Directly elected President.
+(25%)
+- Directly elected Prime Minister and former King as ceremonial head.
+(20%)
+- Other form of directly elected executive head.
+- Current system is the best for Nepal, there should not be directly elected executive head.

+---

+## Poll 10: Electoral System
+**Category:** Electoral System
 **Question:** If implementing direct elections for the executive, what system would you prefer?

 **Options:**
-- Two-round runoff (top two candidates compete in a second vote).
+- Two-round runoff (if no candidate gets a majority (>50%), the top two candidates compete in a second vote).
 (30%)
-- First-past-the-post for simplicity and decisiveness.
+- First-past-the-post for simplicity and decisiveness (The candidate with the most votes wins, even if its not a majority).
 (25%)
-- Ranked-choice voting to ensure broader consensus.
+- Ranked-choice voting to ensure broader consensus (voters rank candidates in order of preference).
 (20%)
-- Hybrid: Direct PM election but President as ceremonial head.
-(25%)
+- None of the above.

 ---

-## Poll 10: Electoral Reform
+## Poll 11: Electoral Reform
 **Category:** Electoral Reform
 **Question:** What reform would you prioritize to make the 2026 elections more trustworthy?